Why Blue Mountain Hospital District & Grant County?

 - Maintains professional and technical knowledge by attending educational workshops; reviewing professional publications, attending webinars, establishing professional networks, participates in professional organizations.

-- Any additional duties pertaining to the daily operations of the Nursing Departments as assigned by the Nursing Departments Manager.
+- Any additional duties pertaining to the daily operations of the Nursing Departments as assigned by the Director of Nursing Services.

 - Take and record vital signs, initiate IVs to ensure readiness of procedure.